John’s been in touch with his 10×14 HO scale:

 The onus of the expansion was the yard.
 I laid track pieces and templates on the floor in the space and designed the layout around this yard.
 During construction, it became obvious I needed a bit wider of a shelf for the yard and while I was at it, I went from 5 to 7 classification tracks.
 By this point, I’d also repainted the sky a lighter shade of blue.

-A huge thanks to John!
+A huge thanks to John for sharing his 10×14 HO scale.
 It’s wonderful seeing a layout being built from the ground up.

 Really looking forward to his nexrt update already.